 - 24-hour hospitalization (in case of no other concomitant disease)

-- The use of the MAKO robotic system, the first such “potentially active” or “surgically guided” robotic system in Greece, offers:
+- The use of the MAKO robotic system, (available at Metropolitan Hospital and Hygeia Hospital, members of HHG) the first such “potentially active” or “surgically guided” robotic system in Greece, offers:

 - Adjustable three-dimension model personalized for each patient.